AnnsAnns/RIOT/doc/guides/advanced_tutorials/creating_application.md

 **Testrunner:** when using the `make generate-test`, you can also automatically add a testrunner Python script.
 Just answer 'y' when prompted.

-# Creating an out of tree application structure
+# Creating an Out of Tree Application Structure

 Applications written for RIOT do not have to reside in the RIOT tree.
 Out of tree applications, modules and boards are supported.